Sauber Academy

-The Sauber Academy, formerly known as the Sauber Junior Team, is a driver development programme by Sauber Motorsport to support drivers from karts through the feeder series ladder to promote them to their Formula One team.
+The Sauber Academy had its best ever season in 2023, as Théo Pourchaire (top) won Formula 2 and Léna Bühler (bottom) was F1 Academy runner-up.

-In November 2018, Sauber entered a partnership with Czech team Charouz Racing System to form the Sauber Junior Team, followed by the creation of a karting team in March 2019.
-After 2019 Sauber parted ways with Charouz and rebranded the programme as the Sauber Academy.
-A formerly existing Sauber's Karting Team, aligned with Kart Republic, also entailed various drivers.
+The Sauber Academy, formerly known as the Sauber Junior Team, was a driver development programme by Sauber Motorsport to support drivers from karts through the feeder series ladder to promote them to their Formula One team.

-In December 2024, Sauber Academy announced that their full complement of drivers (Théo Pourchaire, Carrie Schreiner and Zane Maloney) would graduate at the end of the year, with Schreiner becoming a Team Brand Ambassador.
+In November 2018, Sauber entered a partnership with Czech team Charouz Racing System to form the Sauber Junior Team, followed by the creation of a karting team, aligned with Kart Republic, in March 2019.
+Sauber then parted ways with Charouz and rebranded the programme as the Sauber Academy for 2020.